Kevin Garnett: Uncut Gems

-Garnett plays a fictionalized version of himself in the 2019 crime thriller Uncut Gems, directed by the Safdie brothers.
+Garnett played a fictionalized version of himself in the 2019 crime thriller Uncut Gems, directed by the Safdie brothers.
 The movie is set in 2012 and revolves around the Eastern Conference Semi-finals series between the Boston Celtics and Philadelphia 76ers.
 While playing in Philadelphia, Garnett makes a trip to a New York City jewelry store owned by Howard Ratner (Adam Sandler) in the Diamond District.
 Garnett takes a liking to an Ethiopian opal which Ratner shows off.
 The story revolves around Garnett's performance in the series and relationship with the Opal, alongside Ratner's chaotic and intense personal life.

 Garnett's performance received positive reviews from critics.
 The Safdie brothers picked Garnett after a series of rewrites based on available players.
-Prior to securing Garnett, the duo approached Amar'e Stoudemire, who refused to cut his hair to match the period; and Kobe Bryant, whose representation said he wanted to direct and not act, though Bryant said he wasn't contacted; and Joel Embiid, whose active NBA schedule could not accommodate filming.
+Prior to securing Garnett, the duo approached Amar'e Stoudemire, who refused to cut his hair to match the period; Kobe Bryant, whose representation said he wanted to direct and not act, though Bryant said he was not contacted; and Joel Embiid, whose active NBA schedule could not accommodate filming.
 Garnett was among the first non-active athletes they approached.
 Garnett said the process of filming "felt special, but you didn't know it."

 He then subsequently signed a deal with Village Roadshow Pictures.